iapyeh/sshscript/v2/tutorial.md

         print('Folder:' + line)
 ```

-### Execute commands on remote host using the SSHScript module
+### Execute shell commands on remote host using the SSHScript module

 ```
 import sshscript